cypress-io/github-action/README.md

 The package manager `pnpm` is not pre-installed in [GitHub Actions runner images](https://github.com/actions/runner-images) (unlike `npm` and `yarn`) and so it must be installed in a separate workflow step (see below).
 If the action finds a `pnpm-lock.yaml` file, it uses the [pnpm](https://pnpm.io/cli/install) command `pnpm install --frozen-lockfile` by default to install dependencies.

 The example below follows [pnpm recommendations](https://pnpm.io/continuous-integration#github-actions) for installing pnpm and caching the [pnpm store](https://pnpm.io/cli/store).
-Add [side-effects-cache=false](https://pnpm.io/npmrc#side-effects-cache) to an `.npmrc` file in your project to allow pnpm to install the Cypress binary even if the Cypress npm module has been cached by pnpm.
+Follow the [Cypress pnpm configuration instructions](https://on.cypress.io/install#pnpm-Configuration) and apply them to your project, to enable pnpm to install the Cypress binary.

 ```yaml
 name: example-basic-pnpm